 - Preheat the oven to 450ºF.
 Rinse and pat the chicken dry and tie the legs together.

-- Lay the chicken breast side up in a roasting pan.
-Put olive oil on your hands and pot the oil from your hands onto the bird (make sure it starts dry) so that it JUST coats it, not too much.
-Do those over the whole better.
-I literally just pour some olive oil into my hands, rub them together and pat pat pat the bird. 😀 Lol.
-Now salt and pepper the bird liberally.
+- Lay the chicken, breast side up, in a roasting pan.
+Put olive oil on your hands and pat the oil from your hands onto the bird (make sure it starts dry) so that it JUST coats it, not too much.
+Make sure to get into every crevice.
+I literally just pour some olive oil into my hands, rub them together and pat, pat, pat the bird.
+Salt and pepper the bird liberally.

-- Squeeze the lemon juice over the entire bird and stuff the lemon halves in the bird or just put in the pan.
-Put the fresh herbs (several sprigs) and a few garlic cloves into the bird, as well.
+- Squeeze the lemon juice over top and stuff the lemon halves in the cavity of the chicken, or just put in the pan.
+Put the fresh herbs (several sprigs) and a few garlic cloves in the cavity, as well.
 Add the rest of the garlic cloves to the pan.

 - Cover the pan with tin oil and roast for about 15 minutes.
 After that time, remove the foil, baste with any juices from the chicken and add the sweet potatoes to the pan with a teeny bit of olive oil.
 Roast for an additional 10 minutes uncovered and then add the Brussels sprouts.
-Baste the sweet potatoes and sweet potatoes with any juices from the chicken.
-If needed, add an extra glug of olive oil and sprinkle the veggies with salt and pepper.
+Baste the veggies with any juices from the chicken.
+If needed, add an extra glug of olive oil and sprinkle the veggies with salt/pepper.
 Make sure the veggies are mixed and coated around the chicken.
 Roast everything together for the remaining 25 minutes, or until a meat thermometer reads 165ºF and the skin is browned and crispy.
 You’ll also want to make sure the sweet potatoes are tender and roasted through.

 - Taste the vegetables and season to taste.
 Feel free to add extra lemon juice if that's your jam.

-- Pull the chicken out, let it rest for 10 minutes and then carve. 😃
+- Pull the chicken out, let it rest for 20 minutes and slice.